HEBREW CALENDAR or Jewish calendar (Orthodox rabbinical) THE CALENDAR DEBACLE

 The first moon is called ABIB

-(This means grain, and is referring to the moon when barley ripens for the first-fruits harvest)
+(This means grain, and is referring to the time when barley ripens for the first-fruits harvest)

 1st day of the new year begins: For more info on the equinox, click here: TEQUFAH

-MOEDIM (APPOINTED TIMES) Set according to the first new moon of the year, in the spring for the northern hemisphere (winter must be over in the northern hemisphere for the appearance of this 1st day of the new moon, so the first moon will be at or after the spring “equinox”, when the Earth-orbit reaches the point where the sun is directly over the equator).
-The 7 annual MOEDIM consist of very special days through the year, and each is a “shadow” of the redemption plan for Israel.
-Yahushua's redemption of Israel cannot be understood without them (see Lev.
+MOEDIM (APPOINTED TIMES) Set according to the first new moon of the year, in the "spring" for the northern hemisphere.
+It is very near the equinox, since the sun is returning to the equatorial region, ending the colder season of winter.
+The 7 annual MOEDIM consist of very special days through the year, and each is a “shadow” of the redemption plan for Yisharal.
+Yahusha's redemption of Yisharal cannot be understood without them (see Lev.
 23, Dt.
 16).

 (NOTE: the “Gregorian” calendar ignores the real moon entirely, and is strictly “solar”.
 The Hebrew calendar is lunar/solar.
 The “year” begins with the first new moon in the spring in the northern hemisphere, and this applies to the whole Earth - Ex.
 12:2.
 It is the beginning of moons, so the festivals are all established by the first moon.
 To properly understand the Hebrew calendar, remember that each day begins at sunset, not midnight as the Roman paradigm).